Skip to content

 What Is DASH?

 MPEG-DASH (Dynamic Adaptive Streaming over HTTP) is the open-source alternative to Apple's proprietary HLS.
-Developed internationally and published in 2012, DASH was designed to be codec-agnostic and flexible.
+Published as ISO/IEC 23009-1 in 2012, DASH was designed to be codec-agnostic and flexible.

 Unlike HLS, which dictates specific video formats, DASH can wrap almost anything.
 It supports newer, high-efficiency codecs like VP9 and AV1, which can deliver higher quality at lower bitrates compared to HLS's traditional H.264/HEVC focus.